mmorey/mmorey.github.io/_posts/2013-07-24-speaking-at-cocoaconf-atlanta.md

 As a previous CocoaConf attendee I'm very fortunate to be a part of such a high quality conference.

-CocoaConf is unique in that it is a much more intimate conference.
+CocoaConf is unique as it is a much more intimate conference.
 This is a good thing as it allows you meet everyone and make lasting relationships.

 Tickets are [affordable](http://cocoaconf.com/atlanta-2013/register "CocoaConf Atlanta tickets"), I hope to see you in Atlanta.